Close

 Step One

 The first step in having the correct FOV is to make sure that your eyes are at the midpoint of your display.
-The height of your display will affect your FOV so it’s important that this is set up properly from the get-go.
+The height of your display will affect your FOV so this must be set up properly from the get-go.
 If you are looking at a display that’s mounted on a wall above eye level you’ll have to make in-game adjustments to compensate for the height differential.
 With the first step to proper FOV taken, we are now ready to correct our FOV.

 Step Two